-As the Canadian company Rakuten Kobo finally offers audio content worldwide, they now appear as a long-awaited competitor for Amazon’s Audible.
-Just like vinyl records, audiobooks are becoming a hot topic once again, living their revival.
-But how do audiobooks work and where can we find the best audiobook service?
+The Canadian company Rakuten Kobo finally offers audio content worldwide.
+They now appear as a long-awaited competitor for Amazon’s Audible.
+Just like vinyl records and cassette tapes, audiobooks are becoming a hot topic once again.
+One in five people in the United States listens to audio.
+But how do audiobooks work?
+And where can we find the best audiobook service?

 (If you already know how audio work and want to skip to the best kind of service, go here.
 With PublishDrive, easily distribute audio, print, and ebook formats.
 Sell to over 400 book stores and 120K libraries.)

 Audio became popular during the last couple of years.
 Almost everyone in the world have access to some kind of mobile device.
 Listening to podcasts and audiobooks has become a norm.
 We're also seeing an increasing number of audio websites, apps, and membership plans like monthly subscription fee models.

 Audiobooks are able to bring the reading experience into situations where you couldn’t normally read, like when you're driving or taking a walk.
 Let’s have a deeper look at how audiobooks work.
 Let's also look at why you should add them to your publishing strategy.

 1. Streaming or downloading: how do audiobooks work?

 While some people like to listen to audio before going to bed, a lot of people choose them to lighten up their daily commute.
-Unless you have unlimited access to mobile data, streaming audio files can show up on your phone bill: streaming means to download something on the go, as you are listening.
+Unless you have unlimited access to mobile data, streaming audio files can show up on your phone bill.
+Streaming means to download something on the go, as you are listening.

-The great advantage of streaming an audiobook is that it doesn’t require space on your phone or tablet: if you constantly have to delete apps and photos just to win a couple of extra bites, streaming is your way.
-You can stream Audible audiobooks on your computer or by using Audiobooks.com.
+The great advantage of streaming audio content is that it doesn’t require space on your phone or tablet.
+If you constantly have to delete apps and photos just to win a couple of extra bites, streaming is your way.
+You can stream Audible premium audiobooks on your computer or by using Audiobooks.com.